 Jimenez-Domingo v.
 Holder, No. 12-14048-D (11th Cir. amicus brief submitted Nov.
 27, 2012)

-The LAC, in collaboration with Jenner and Block, submitted an amicus brief challenging the Board of Immigration Appeals’ denial of a motion to suppress evidence unlawfully obtained after a traffic stop by local police.
-The LAC argues that police violated the Fourth Amendment by unnecessarily prolonging the individual’s detention based solely on the suspicion that he was not lawfully present in the United States.
-While acknowledging the Supreme Court’s holding that evidence unlawfully obtained by federal immigration officers need not always be excluded from removal proceedings, the LAC noted that the Court’s rationale does not apply to situations in which evidence was obtained through a constitutional violation by local law enforcement officers.
-The LAC further argued that CBP violated its own regulations and the Petitioner’s Fifth Amendment rights by repeatedly rejecting his requests to consult with his attorney after local police had turned him over to federal immigration officers.
+The Immigration Council, in collaboration with Jenner and Block, submitted an amicus brief challenging the Board of Immigration Appeals’ denial of a motion to suppress evidence unlawfully obtained after a traffic stop by local police.
+The Council argues that police violated the Fourth Amendment by unnecessarily prolonging the individual’s detention based solely on the suspicion that he was not lawfully present in the United States.
+While acknowledging the Supreme Court’s holding that evidence unlawfully obtained by federal immigration officers need not always be excluded from removal proceedings, the Council noted that the Court’s rationale does not apply to situations in which evidence was obtained through a constitutional violation by local law enforcement officers.
+The Council further argued that CBP violated its own regulations and the Petitioner’s Fifth Amendment rights by repeatedly rejecting his requests to consult with his attorney after local police had turned him over to federal immigration officers.

 Read our press statement on Jimenez-Domingo.